Your current location is set to United States. If this is incorrect, please change your location:

 Shingrix was demonstrated to be more than 90% effective in preventing shingles in people who are 50 years or older, including those 70 to 80 years of age and older in clinical studies.
 Shingrix maintained protection for four years.
 As with all vaccines, Shingrix may not fully protect all people who are vaccinated.

 Smallpox vaccine — The smallpox vaccine has never been studied in people with MS. In addition, Canadian public health experts have stated that the mass vaccination of healthy people, as a preventive measure, is not recommended at this time due to the absence of a case of smallpox.
 This vaccine, however, is used to prevent a serious, generally fatal illness, and should be made available to any person with MS who is exposed to smallpox because the risks associated with not getting vaccinated would be too great.

 People who are experiencing a serious relapse that affects their ability to carry out activities of daily living should put off the vaccination until 4-6 weeks after the onset of the relapse.

 People on therapies that suppress the immune system (immunosuppressants), such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide and/or chronic corticosteroid therapy should consult their neurologist before taking any live-virus vaccine.
 A person with a suppressed immune system would be at greater risk for developing the disease.

-Inactivated vaccines are generally considered safe for individuals who are taking an interferon medication, glatiramer acetate, mitoxantrone, natalizumab, or fingolimod.
+Inactivated vaccines are generally considered safe for individuals who are taking an interferon formulations, glatiramer acetate, mitoxantrone, natalizumab, or fingolimod.

 People who have received immune globulin preparation in the past three months may not receive the full effect of a vaccine.
 People on natalizumab or fingolimod may not receive the full effect of a vaccine.

-With information from the Public Health Agency of Canada and the National MS Society (USA)
+With information from the Government of Canada and the National MS Society (USA)